austincrim/austincrim.com/src/content/posts/react-in-50-lines.md

 React.render(document.getElementById("app"), App)
 ```

-Next, let's make this code work.

 The `render` method takes in a DOM element and renders our `App` component into it.

-Let's start by making an object to hold our module and implementing the `render` method:
+Let's make an object to hold our module and begin by implementing the `render` method:

 ```ts
 const React = {